Steps to Process Privacy Requests

 Sign up for early access to the Buy with Prime API using the 'Sign Up' button below.
 The API may change as Amazon receives feedback and iterates on it.

-You can use the Buy with Prime Privacy Interface to create, cancel, and query privacy requests for customer personal data contained within your Buy with Prime account.
+You can create, cancel, and query privacy requests for customer personal data contained within your Buy with Prime account.
 Buy with Prime supports two types of privacy requests: data retrieval and data deletion.
 The processing of privacy requests with Buy with Prime is an asynchronous workflow.

 This topic describes the steps to handle both types of privacy requests for Buy with Prime.

-For details about privacy requests, see Privacy Interface.
+For details about privacy requests, see Retrieve and Delete Customer Data.

 Steps to process a data retrieval request